Harrix/harrix-pylib/docs/funcs_file.md

 def open_file_or_folder(path: Path | str) -> None
 ```

-Opens a file or folder using the operating system's default application.
+Open a file or folder using the operating system's default application.

 This function checks the operating system and uses the appropriate method to open
 the given path: